bcgov/data-publication/pages/dps_bcdc_w_start.md

        + When an update is requested for a sub-organization, we ask that the members and contacts list be reviewed.
        + DataBC can provide you with a current list to review.

-On each record it will state the Sub-organication name that the record has been **Published By**.
+On each record it will state the Sub-organization name that the record has been **Published By**.

 For editors of multiple sub-organizations, they will be able to select a record to be **Published By** any of these.

 ### Contact Details

 All records require one visible contact to the public, and at times this is their generic inbox.
-However we do recommend that additional contacts be listed which may require logging into the catalgoue to see.
+However we do recommend that additional contacts be listed which may require logging into the Catalogue to see.

-It is the responsibilty of the org listed as Published by to maintain their records but at times the contact listed is unreachable, for example they have left government or retired.
-Please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and the link of the metadata record for which the cotnact is not available
+It is the responsibility of the org listed as Published by to maintain their records but at times the contact listed is unreachable, for example they have left government or retired.
+Please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and the link of the metadata record for which the contact is not available

 [RETURN TO TOP][1]